gerlichlab/hicognition/documentation/hugo-site/content/development/development_info.md

 Babel is first used to transpile js-files to support all browsers with > 1% market share and support the last 2 versions (config settings `"browsers": ["> 1%", "last 2 versions", "not ie <= 8"]`).
 Then, js-files are minified and both js- and css-files are included in the generated `index.html` file and copied to the `./dist` directory.

-Environment variables for development and production are defined using `frontend/config/dev.env.js` and `frontend/config/prod.env.js` respectively.
+Environment variables for development and production are defined using `frontend/config/dev.env.js` and `frontend/config/prod.env.js`, respectively.
 Variables are:

-- `API_URL` - The URL of the flask-api
+- `API_URL` - The URL of the flask-API
 - `STATIC_URL` - The URL of the static directory.
 - `VERSION` - The Version of HiCognition
--  `NOTIFICATION_URL` - The url of the notification stream
+-  `NOTIFICATION_URL` - The URL of the notification stream

-These variables are accessed in js-files using `process.env.VARIABLE` and resolved by webpack during build.
+These variables are accessed in js-files using `process.env.VARIABLE` and resolved by webpack during the build.

 Modules for build are imported using the "import"-syntax rather than the "require"-syntax (more [info](https://insights.untapt.com/webpack-import-require-and-you-3fd7f5ea93c0)).
 This allows webpack to only bundle the actually used parts of a module, making the bundle smaller.